teja2134/DECODER2TO4/README.md

 # AIM:

-To simulate and synthesis full subtractor using vivado.
+To simulate and synthesis decoder  using vivado.

 # APPARATUS REQUIRED: